 The parking situation at Shannon Falls is a bit ridiculous and there are certainly more cars than spots during the high season, with drivers becoming quite aggressive when fighting for spots.
 I thought I would just throw it out there to warn you.

 3. Stawamus Chief Provincial Park

-From the trailhead the path leads past several lower elevation viewpoints, and after a series of wooden steps and segments of a well-trodden dirt path you eventually emerge victorious on top of the first peak.
-It took us 2.5 hours to get up and down the first peak with a 30 minute rest at the top.
+From the trailhead, the path leads past several lower-elevation viewpoints, and after a series of wooden steps and segments of a well-trodden dirt path, you eventually emerge victorious on top of the first peak.
+It took me 2.5 hours to get up and down the first peak with a 30-minute rest at the top.

 If you plan on camping stay at either the Stawamus Chief Provincial Park (tent only) or the Alice Lake campground with the second being my personal recommendation.

 4. Sea to Sky Gondola

 - Distance from Vancouver: 60 km / 37 mi

 - Distance from Whistler: 61 km / 38 mi

 If you’re not into hiking or simply want to experience both, take the Sea to Sky Gondola almost 900m up the side of Mount Habrich.